QiuShui1012/qiushui1012.github.io/docs/mods/qca-rules.md

 **Categories:** `QCA`, `COMMAND`

 ## crafterLimitation
-Allow players to limit recipes by placing (glow) item frame at the top of the crafter.
+Allow players to limit recipes by placing (glow) item frame at the top or renaming it to valid Limitations.
-At this time, the crafter only support recipes for items within the (glow) item frame.
+At this time, the crafter only supports recipes that result in items within the (glow) item frame or items that match the Limitation in the custom name.
-Limitations' syntax can be found in the [Document](qca-limitations#qualia-carpet-addition---limitations).
+Limitation syntax can be found in the [Document](./qca-limitations.md#syntax).
 Note that the "top" side means the side has nine-square grid.

 **Active version:** From `1.0.2` to `Current`